jm-marcenaro/hugo-toha.github.io/content/posts/introduction/index.md

 ---
-title: "Introduction to GEE Python API and Precipitation Forecasting"
+title: "GEE Python API and Precipitation Forecasting"
 date: 2024-07-30T08:06:25+06:00
 description: An overview of GEE and the GFS dataset for precipitation forecasting.
 tags: ["GEE", "Python", "GFS", "xarray", "XEE"]